Prebiotic atmosphere: Post-impact atmospheres

 It has been proposed that the large flux of impactors in the early solar system may have significantly changed the nature of the prebiotic atmosphere.
 During the time period of the prebiotic atmosphere, it is expected that a few asteroid impacts large enough to vaporize the oceans and melt Earth's surface could have occurred, with smaller impacts expected in even larger numbers.
 These impacts would have significantly changed the chemistry of the prebiotic atmosphere by heating it up, ejecting some of it to space, and delivering new chemical material.
 Studies of post-impact atmospheres indicate that they would have caused the prebiotic atmosphere to be strongly reduced for a period of time after a large impact.
 On average, impactors in the early solar system contained highly reduced minerals (e.g. metallic iron) and were enriched with reduced compounds that readily enter the atmosphere as a gas.
 In these strongly reduced post-impact atmospheres, there would be significantly higher abundances of reduced gases like CH_{4}, HCN, and perhaps NH_{3}.
 Reduced, post-impact atmospheres after the ocean condensed are predicted to last up to tens of millions of years before returning to the background state.

-Model studies haved refined this by dividing post-impact evolution into three phases: initial H₂ production from iron-steam reactions, cooling with CH₄ and NH₃ formation (catalyzed by nickel surfaces), and long-term photochemical production of nitriles.
-When CH₄ to CO₂ ratio > 0.1, hazy atmospheres with HCN/HCCCN rainout up to 10⁹ molecules cm⁻² s⁻¹; smaller CH₄ to CO₂ ratios yield negligible HCCCN.
-Such production of nitriles would continue until H₂ escape to space on the order of a few million years.
-Minimum masses for effective reduction are 4×10²⁰–5×10²¹ kg, depending on iron efficiency and melt equilibration.
+Model studies haved refined this by dividing post-impact evolution into three phases: initial H_{2} production from iron-steam reactions, cooling with CH_{4} and NH_{3} formation (catalyzed by nickel surfaces), and long-term photochemical production of nitriles.
+When CH_{4} to CO_{2} ratio > 0.1, hazy atmospheres with HCN/HCCCN rainout up to 10^{9} molecules per cm^{2} per second; smaller CH_{4} to CO_{2} ratios yield negligible HCCCN.
+Such production of nitriles would continue until H_{2} escape to space on the order of a few million years.
+Minimum masses for effective reduction are 4×10^{20}–5×10^{21} kg, depending on iron efficiency and melt equilibration.
 In additional to the nitrile bombardment hypothesis, other studies find that serpentinization from deep mantle processes may have been sufficient on their own to produce HCN an order of magnitude less than the bombardment mechanism—though without HCCCN.